Link Search Menu Expand Document Documentation Menu

 alerting_ack_alerts Grants permissions to view and acknowledge alerts, but not to modify destinations or monitors.

-alerting_full_access Grants full permissions to all alerting actions.
+alerting_full_access Grants full permissions to perform all alerting actions.

 alerting_read_access Grants permissions to view alerts, destinations, and monitors, but not to acknowledge alerts or modify destinations or monitors.

-anomaly_full_access Grants full permissions to all anomaly detection actions.
+anomaly_full_access Grants full permissions to perform all anomaly detection actions.

 anomaly_read_access Grants permissions to view detectors, but not to create, modify, or delete detectors.